 - Mark Hill.
 "5 Reasons the Classic American Summer Doesn't Exist Anymore.
 Cracked, 2014-07-30.
 Accessed 2014-07-30.

 - New Years Day, January 1; Memorial Day, Monday in May 25–31; U.S. Independence Day, July 4; Labor Day, Monday in September 1–7; Thanksgiving, Thursday in November 21–28; and Christmas.
 Source: Citilink route 9 map

 - Christopher Ingraham.
 "Nearly one third of the American labor force works on the weekend".
 The Washington Post, 2014-09-08.
 Accessed 2015-05-07.

-- Technically, each passenger adds extra mass that increases the fuel consumption by a few percent, but drivers don't notice this in practice.
+- Each passenger adds extra mass that increases the fuel consumption by a few percent, which drivers don't notice in practice.